railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Security days
 -------------

-.. todo:: STOPPED HERE - Need to check which module this is all in, install it in test system

 The scheduler will plan all operations as a function of the time configured on the products.
 But it is also possible to configure these factors in the company.
 These factors are then global to the